codecap/cloud-workshops/src/k8s-cluster-management.md

 # Apply all manifests in the directory
 #
 kubectl apply -f manifests/

+# operator is already installed by OLM, so remove this instance
+for i in manifests/prometheusOperator-*; do kubectl delete -f $i; done

 #
 # There are default network policies, which deny access from outside